Three Denver girls reportedly en route to Turkey detained, sent home

 A spokeswoman for the FBI’s Denver office, Suzie Payne, said only that the juveniles have been reunited with their families, and that her office had helped bring them home.

-German border police confirmed that three American citizens were taken into protective custody on Sunday at Frankfurt airport at the request of their parents and the U.S. consulate, and said the three willingly returned to the United States.
+German border police also confirmed that three American citizens were taken into protective custody on Sunday at Frankfurt airport at the request of their parents and the U.S. consulate, and said the Americans willingly returned to the United States.

 ABC News said earlier on Tuesday that U.S. authorities believed the girls were trying to travel to Syria, which has become a magnet for foreigners seeking to join militant groups.